jakkrit-puts/jakkrit-puts/README.md

 ## Hi there 👋
 > My name is Jakkrit.
-I'm a Web Full Stack Developer
+I'm a Full Stack Developer

 ### About me... 💬
 ___